First Presbyterian Church and Manse (Baltimore)

 First Presbyterian Church and Manse is a historic Presbyterian church located at West Madison Street and Park Avenue in the Mount Vernon-Belvedere neighborhood of Baltimore, Maryland, United States.
 The church is a rectangular brick building with a central tower flanked by protruding octagonal turrets at each corner.
 At the north end of the church is a two-story building appearing to be a transept and sharing a common roof with the church, but is separated from the auditorium by a bearing wall.
 The manse is a three-story stone-faced building.
-The church was begun about 1854 by Nathan G. Starkweather and finished by his assistant Edmund G. Lind around 1873.
+The church was begun about 1854 by Norris G. Starkweather and finished by his assistant Edmund G. Lind around 1873.
 It is a notable example of Gothic Revival architecture and a landmark in the City of Baltimore.

 The steeple is the tallest in Baltimore at 273 ft and was completed by 1875, supported by clusters of cast iron columns.
 A subsidiary spire to the right is 125 ft high, and the smaller, on the southwest corner, is 78 feet high.
-Wendel Bollman fabricated much of the ironwork at his Patapsco Bridge and Ironworks and is famous for several iron truss bridges throughout the region especially on the Baltimore and Ohio Railroad.
+Wendel Bollman fabricated much of the ironwork at his Patapsco Bridge and Ironworks.
 The manse, or rectory, is located to the left, or west of the entrance.
-Stonework is a red freestone or sandstone from New Brunswick.
+The stonework is a red freestone or sandstone from New Brunswick.